eosnetworkfoundation/grant-framework/applications/fundle.md

 ## Project Overview

-This grant will be used to fund the integration of TrustEVM, to customize the Balancer protocol and to launch the platform.
+This grant will be used to build a token bonding curve mechanism, integrate with TrustEVM and launch the platform.

 #### Platform video
 This video will show how the application will look like and how Fundle works!